Read This First

 Prompt 1: While brain cells require metabolic energy to function, there is another notion of energy that allegedly connects minds to deities, other minds, or truth.
 Comment on the evidence for this “psychic” energy.

-The section turns on Evidence and Analysis, Historical Context, and Scientific Evidence.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Evidence and Analysis, Historical Context, and Scientific Evidence in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Evidence and Analysis distinct from Historical Context.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Evidence and Analysis distinct from Historical Context.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with While brain cells require metabolic energy, Evidence and Analysis, and Causes for the Proliferation of the Notion.
+Treat While brain cells require metabolic energy, Evidence and Analysis, and Causes for the Proliferation of the Notion as handles, not slogans.
 The charitable version of the argument should be kept alive long enough for the real weakness to become visible.
 The metaphysical pressure is to distinguish what must be true, what may be true, and what language merely makes easy to imagine.

 Science relies on repeatable and verifiable observations.
 Studies on psychic abilities haven’t produced consistent results.
 Factors like chance, unconscious cues, and confirmation bias can explain some reported experiences.